zerjens/prime_numbers/README.md

 `lein do ancient, kibit, test`

 This should print out that all dependencies are up to day, style checks are valid, and that all tests pass.
-You can optionally regenrate the html formatted documentation with:
+You can optionally regenerate the html formatted documentation with:

 `lein marg`